How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Application 2: The Distribution of Initial Play

 \subsection{Restrictiveness}

-We turn now to evaluating the restrictiveness for these models.
-Compared to the case of preferences over binary lotteries, economic theory provides very little in the way of a priori restrictions on initial play.\footnote{Classic game theory alone would suggest that dominant strategies have probability 1 and dominated strategies have probability 0, but this is inconsistent with our data (and most experimental data of play in games).} We thus define the permissible set $\mathcal{F}_M$ to include all mappings satisfying the following very weak conditions: \begin{enumerate} \item If an action is strictly dominated, then the frequency with which it is chosen does not exceed 1/3.\footnote{In the actual data, the median strictly dominated action receives a frequency of 0.03 and the max frequency is 0.35.} \item If an action is strictly dominant, then the frequency with which it is chosen is at least $1/3$.\footnote{In the actual data, the median strictly dominant action receives a frequency of 0.86 and the min frequency is 0.69.} \end{enumerate}
+We turn now to evaluating the restrictiveness of these models.
+We have relatively little understanding about their empirical content, but we do know that they all imply that if an action is strictly dominated, then the frequency with which it is chosen does not exceed 1/3, and that if an action is strictly dominant, then the frequency with which it is chosen is at least $1/3$.
+We define the eligible set to be all prediction rules that satisfy these conditions.\footnote{In our data, the median frequency of a strictly dominated action is 0.03, and the highest frequency is 0.35; the median frequency for a strictly dominant action is 0.86, and the lowest frequency is 0.69.
+Payoff maximization implies that dominant strategies should have probability 1 and dominated strategies have probability 0, but this is inconsistent with observed play in most game theory experiments.}

-For each of the PCHM, level-1$(\alpha)$, and logit PCHM, we generate 100 mappings $f$ from a uniform distribution $\mu$ over the set of permissible mappings $\mathcal{F}_{\mathcal{M}}$, and evaluate the $f$-discrepancies with respect to these mappings.\footnote{The set $\mathcal{F}_M$ can be embedded in $[0,1]^{466\times3}$, and so the uniform distribution over $\mathcal{F}_M$ is well-defined.} The distributions of $f$-discrepancies are shown in the figure below.

-We find that logit level-1's restrictiveness is $0.930$, PCHM's restrictiveness is $0.915$, and logit-PCHM's restrictiveness is 0.822.
-Indeed, across all of these mappings and models, the $f$-discrepancy is always at least 0.72.
-Equivalently, the completenesses of these models across the simulated mappings is bounded above by 0.28.
-Since the completeness of these models on the actual data ranged from 0.436 to 0.729, each of these models is a much better predictor of the real data than of our hypothetical data sets.